+Cadiz, Incorporated Chesapeake Utilities Corporation

-Cadiz, Incorporated Genie Energy LTD Luna Innovations Incorporated Pure Cycle Corporation York Water Company Chesapeake Utilities Corporation Middlesex Water Company NW Natural, Incorporated Unitil Corporation
+Genie Energy LTD Middlesex Water Company

+Luna Innovations Incorporated Northwest Natural Holding Company

+Pure Cycle Corporation Unitil Corporation

+York Water Company

 In addition to the comparison group, the Compensation Committee utilizes market compensation data from Salary.com for each of its executive positions.
 This data provides benchmark information for both base pay and total compensation for energy and utility companies in the \$50 million to \$200 million size range.
 While the Compensation Committee has not established a specific target for each executive officer position, the Committee uses the comparison group and salary benchmark data to help ensure compensation is reasonably competitive in the industry and local job market.
+The Compensation Committee did not utilize an outside consultant in fiscal year 2023.